 Providing you with Grounded Tools for navigating Radical Change

-I guide folks who are navigating radical change and upheaval to intentionally root, rebuild, and rewrite their stories.
-My mission is to ensure that a period of change doesn't lead to burnout, but instead transforms into the most powerful, grounded era of your life.
+I guide leaders and seekers through periods of profound upheaval to intentionally root, rebuild, and rewrite their stories.
+My mission is to ensure that transition does not lead to burnout, but instead transforms into the most grounded and effective era of your life.

-The Sequoia Circle is built on one core truth: Change isn't a crisis; it is life's only constant.
-Since upheaval is inevitable, our work focuses on giving you the grounded tools to meet every shift with resilience.
-Our central program, The Rerooted Way, is the home for this work, teaching you to thrive by accessing ancient wisdom and developing new embodied practices rooted in the natural world and your body.
+The Sequoia Circle is built on one core truth: Change is not a crisis but life's only constant.
+Since upheaval is inevitable, our work focuses on the internal architecture required to meet every shift with resilience.
+Through our central program, The Rerooted Way, I teach you to access ancient wisdom and develop embodied practices rooted in the natural world.

 Tall redwood trees in a dense forest with green foliage and a clear blue sky.